aws-powertools/powertools-lambda-java/docs/FAQs.md

 </profiles>
 ```

-2. Create a docker image using a Dockerfile like [this](../examples/powertools-examples-core-utilities/sam-graalvm/Dockerfile) to create an x86 based build image.
+Create a Docker image using a `Dockerfile` like [this](../examples/powertools-examples-core-utilities/sam-graalvm/Dockerfile) to create an x86 based build image.

 ```shell
 docker build --platform linux/amd64 . -t your-org/your-app-graalvm-builder
 ```

-3. Create the native image of you Lambda function using the docker command below.
+Create the native image of you Lambda function using the Docker command below.

 ```shell
 docker run --platform linux/amd64 -it -v `pwd`:`pwd` -w `pwd` -v ~/.m2:/root/.m2 your-org/your-app-graalvm-builder mvn clean -Pnative-image package

 ```
-The native image is created in the target directory.
+The native image is created in the `target/` directory.